dcm858/Redaction-Poetics/README.md

 I would like to do more, to try out meters, and alliteration, but this is as far as I've gotten up till now.

-Final Code Remarks:
+FINAL CODE REMARKS
 The bulk of the work I did exists in the speechrecognizer.js file.
 This is where the separation of the individual words and rhyming happens.
 In the final version I also edited the the look of the page, added text, color--minimal.

 Code for a speech-to-text and text-to-speech project utilizing Javascript and the RiTa Javascript text processing libraries.